 The basic “Thank you”

-It’s worth mentioning that merci is still the most basic and useful way of saying “thank you”.
+It’s worth mentioning that merci is still the most basic and useful way of saying “thank you” in French.
 “Merci beaucoup” is very standard but works well.

 If you want to add a little flair, to sound local, do these two things: